-This was an interesting question from a member that I thought would make a good blog post for the members-only side of things.
+This was an interesting question from a member that I thought would make a good blog post for the members-only side of things, but I also wanted to share it with our meal list customers.
 The question was how to deal with space issues in a shared vehicle that already had little room, let alone enough room for a full BOB.
 The answer could really be applied to any smaller vehicle that is crowded for space.

 The first question to ask is: what does the bag need to provide for to supplement things that the vehicle already provides?